stage fright...

 think there can be something that could help you

-overcome stage fright or nerves, fear, anxiety, worry,
+overcome stage fright or nerves, fear, performance anxiety, worry,

 all the names this can take, when performing for any sort of audience?